WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 **Encounter Singleton Validity**

 After the ID database has been reviewed, one of the first steps is to review any encounter singletons (implicitly including any annotation singletons) to check for annotations that should have been filtered out during the detection stage.
-This includes any annotations that were incorrectly included becuase they have a poor visual appearance, are too blurry, or any other visual occlusion that would interfere with the automated matching process.
+This includes any annotations that were incorrectly included because they have a poor visual appearance, are too blurry, or any other visual occlusion that would interfere with the automated matching process.
 Once any offending annotations are excluded, it is recommended to re-run the decision management algorithm to ensure that the graph is still consistent.

+CVS: How do we launch the review?
+Grab singletons and then display them?
+Do we need to explicitly track what was reviewed?
+This applies to the checks below as well.

 **ID-Based GPS Synchronization**